All Episodes

 Also, I don't know if you know about this or not, but we've got a caller coming up on it.

-I'm not going to get into details, I'm just going to tell you it's coming up.
+I'm just going to tell you what's coming up.

-There's a story in USA Today, marijuana profits up in smoke under IRS rules.
+There's a story in USA today, marijuana profits up in smoke under IRS rules.

-And it turns out that people that own marijuana stores, if they don't grow their own, if they sell marijuana, where it's legal, sold by people, other people, if they if they sell stuff they didn't produce, they are facing IRS tax rates of 80 to 90%.
+And it turns out that people that own marijuana stores, if they don't grow their own, if they sell marijuana, where it's legal, sold by people, other people, if they sell stuff they didn't produce, they are facing IRS tax rates of 80 to 90%.

-Now you can imagine, they don't know this yet.
+Now, you can imagine they don't know this yet.

 It's going to hit them on April 15th when they have to file, or whenever they file next year prior to April 15th.